 Key-in card transactions cost 3.5% + 15¢ with PayPal, plus applicable cross-border and currency conversion fees.
-SumUp does not accept keyed-in card details in the app, but can for some merchants activate a virtual terminal or mobile payments for 2.95% + 15¢ per transaction.
+SumUp accepts keyed-in card payments through its free virtual terminal for 3.25% + 15¢ per transaction.

 Refunds are free to process through SumUp, but costs the original transaction fees with PayPal Here.
-Chargebacks incur an admin fee of $10 with SumUp and $20 through PayPal.
+Chargebacks incur no admin fees with SumUp, but do cost $20 each with PayPal.

 In both cases, standard payouts into your bank account are free, but PayPal does give the option to pay out money “instantly” for 1% of the transfer total.